CSI-4CAST: A Hybrid Deep Learning Model for CSI Prediction with Comprehensive Robustness and Generalization Testing: Computational Overhead

 \section{Computational Overhead}

-Table \ref{tab:computational-overhead} presents the computational overhead of the proposed model in comparison with baseline models.
-The reported metrics include trainable parameters (M), total parameters (M), FLOPs (G), inference time (ms), and training time (ms) for both TDD and FDD duplexing modes.
-The FLOPs, inference time, and training time are accounted for one whole CSI sequence.
+Table~\ref{tab:computational-overhead} presents the computational overhead of the proposed model in comparison with the baseline models.
+The reported metrics include trainable parameters (M), total parameters (M), FLOPs (G), inference time (ms), training time (ms), and static memory footprint (MiB) for both TDD and FDD duplexing modes.
+The FLOPs and runtime metrics are reported for one whole CSI sequence.
+Runtime values are obtained by averaging each measurement over 100 repeated executions under the same hardware/software environment.
+The memory footprint corresponds to the static memory required to store the predictor together with its persistent buffers/state, and therefore serves as a deployment-feasibility indicator complementary to FLOPs and latency.
 Because hyperparameter tuning is performed independently for models trained on the TDD and FDD datasets, the same model may yield different results across the two duplexing modes.